alew11/chess-skeleton-alewis/Readme.md

 # Getting Started With The App
 The initial state of the project provides very little; not much more than a basic structure for displaying a chess board via a CLI.
-After you fork the directory, you can run the program via Maven:
+You can run the program via Maven:

 ```Shell
 $ mvn compile exec:java